 Certain forms of skin cancer, including melanoma, can be life-threatening when left untreated.
-At Aloe Dermatology in Santa Barbara and Santa Ynez, California, the skilled dermatology experts screen for and treat melanoma to prevent cancer from spreading to other parts of your body.
+At Aloe Dermatology in Santa Barbara, Santa Ynez, and Solvang, California, the skilled dermatology experts screen for and treat melanoma to prevent cancer from spreading to other parts of your body.
 Call the office at the first sign of new or unusual skin changes, or use the online booking feature today.

 Melanoma is a type of skin cancer that can cause serious medical problems when left untreated.
 It’s the most dangerous type of skin cancer because of its ability to easily spread to other organs and tissues.
 That’s why early detection and treatment with the Aloe Dermatology specialists is vital.